Skip to main content

 You should ask questions like: Is your current hardware suitable, or will new hardware need to be purchased?
 Do business requirements necessitate some infrastructure design changes, such as a thin client deployment?
 Should hosting or virtualization be considered?

-"Dynamics GP 2013 introduces a web client that eliminates the need for installing the full GP client on workstations and can ...
+"Dynamics GP 2013 introduces a web client that eliminates the need for installing the full GP client on ...

 FREE Membership Required to View Full Content: